 - I feel that the company lives up to its values

-You may also choose to include space for comments to allow employees to provide more context and information.
+You may also choose to include space for comments to allow employees to provide more context and information and make suggestions, and it’s always good to include a couple of open-ended questions also:

 How to choose an employee survey tool

-Choosing the right employee survey tool or template the first time around can save you a lot of time and effort.
-Here are some things to consider when deciding which employee survey tool to use include:
+Here are some things to consider when deciding which employee survey tool to use:

 - Ease-of-use: Is it easy to set up and does it offer respondents a simple and intuitive user experience?